mburtless/gloo-mesh/docs/content/_index.md

 ---
 weight: 99
-title: Gloo Mesh
+title: Gloo Mesh Open Source
 ---

+# Gloo Mesh Open Source

+Welcome to Gloo Mesh, the open-source, multicluster, multimesh management plane.
+Gloo Mesh simplifies service mesh operations and lets you manage service meshes across multiple clusters from a centralized management plane.

 ## What is Gloo Mesh?

-Gloo Mesh is a Kubernetes-native **management plane** that enables configuration and operational management of multiple heterogeneous service meshes across multiple clusters through a unified API.
+Gloo Mesh is a Kubernetes-native multicluster service mesh and management plane that enables configuration and operational management of multiple heterogeneous service meshes across multiple clusters through a unified API.
 The Gloo Mesh API integrates with the leading service meshes and abstracts away differences between their disparate APIs, allowing